Where is BBC crime drama Shetland filmed?

 Exteriors were shot at a closed fish farm near Bixter on Shetland, while the interior scenes were filmed at Grieg Seafood in Lerwick – the largest salmon farmer in Shetland.

-Where did Shetland series 5 film in Glasgow?
+Where did Shetland season 5 film in Glasgow?

 Part-way through the series, the investigation takes Perez (Douglas Henshall) to Glasgow – which was pretty convenient for the cast and crew considering they already shoot a chunk of the drama there.